This is my second write-up on Facebook architecture. In the first, I covered the databases, the persistence tech used @Facebook.

 The Most Resource Intensive Operation

-The most resource-intensive operation in the entire system is not sending billions of messages across but keeping the user informed about his connections/friends online status.
+The most resource-intensive operation in the entire system is not sending billions of messages across but keeping the user informed about their connections/friends’ online status.

-This is important as a person would begin a conversation only when he sees a connection of his online.
+This is important as a person would begin a conversation only when they see their connections online.

 To achieve this, one option was to send notifications to the users of their connections being online.
 But this process wasn’t scalable by any means considering the number of users the platform has.

-This operation has a worst case complexity of O(average number of friends users have * number users at the time of peak traffic * frequency of users going offline & re-connecting online) messages/second.
+This operation has a worst-case complexity of O(average number of friends users have * number of users at the time of peak traffic * frequency of users going offline & re-connecting online) messages/second.

 Besides the users who weren’t even chatting put a lot of load on the servers by just asynchronously polling the backend for their connections’ active status.

 Real-time systems are hard to scale.
-Scaling their back-ends need some pretty solid engineering skills.
+Scaling their back ends needs some pretty solid engineering skills.

 To scale the user presence backend, the cluster of channel servers keeps a record of users available to chat which it sends to the presence servers via regular batch updates.